Astros vs. Mariners Player Props Betting Odds

-Player prop betting options for Julio Rodriguez, Kyle Tucker and others are available in the Seattle Mariners-Houston Astros matchup at Minute Maid Park on Thursday, starting at 8:10 PM ET.
+Player prop betting options for Kyle Tucker, Julio Rodriguez and others are available in the Houston Astros-Seattle Mariners matchup at Minute Maid Park on Friday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!